Three characterizations of a self-similar aperiodic 2-dimensional subshift: A self-similar symbolic dynamical system

-\begin{exo} Figure~\ref{fig:walk-on-partition} provides the construction of a 2-dimensional word of shape $(6,8)$.
+\begin{exo}[label={exo:word-shape-68-8-10}] Figure~\ref{fig:walk-on-partition} provides the construction of a 2-dimensional word of shape $(6,8)$.
 Using the same construction, extend that pattern by one unit in all directions to obtain a word of shape $(8,10)$. \end{exo}